JitHubApp/JitHubV3/docs/markdown-rendering-architecture.md

 ### Rendering coverage (so far)
 - Paragraphs and headings render from `InlineRunLayout` runs (text + basic underline support).
 - Block backgrounds are filled using `MarkdownBlockStyle.Background` + corner radius.
+- Inline code renders with a theme-driven background surface (padding + corner radius) without affecting code block rendering.
+- Code blocks render as a single background surface with padding using the resolved block style.

 ### Decorations + links (so far)
 - Strikethrough is propagated into layout runs and rendered as a strike line.